Skip to content

 Limitations

-DeepCloud supports login tokens that contain up to 200 group IDs (OKTA up to 100 groups).
-If you would like to use more than 200 groups per user, please contact our support team.
+DeepCloud supports login tokens containing up to 150 group IDs (OKTA up to 100 groups).
+If you need to use more than 200 groups per user, please refer to the following support article.

 Did this answer your question?